 - Students taking 6 hours or less are encouraged, but not required to earn SFCs.

-- Students are responsible for scanning student ID cards or signing in (e.g., scanners are activated at 9:45 and deactivated at 10:10 for worship experiences) to earn a SFC for participation in chapels, B-Group meetings, and fellowship gatherings.
-Attempts to cheat the system by scanning cards and leaving the SFC experience before its conclusion will result in the removal of the SFC for that experience.
+- Students are responsible for checking in at the beginning of an event through the iAttended app to earn a SFC for participation in chapels, B-Group meetings, and fellowship gatherings.
+Attempts to cheat the system by checking-in and leaving the SFC experience before its conclusion will result in the removal of the SFC for that experience.

 - Students can earn up to 5 SFCs each semester for participating in an approved mentoring relationship.

-- Students can earn up to 5 SFCs each semester for watching worship experience videos on Youtube and submitting a one-page (double-spaced) reflection on the experience.
+- Students can earn up to 5 SFCs each semester for watching worship experience videos on Youtube and submitting a one-page (double-spaced) reflection on the experience to email@example.com.
 The worship experience must be for the current semester.

 - Students who fail to earn the requisite number of SFCs by the end of the semester are subject to a $20 fine for each credit under the required amount (e.g., 25/30 credits – 5 X $20 = $100).
 Chapel fines are assessed at the conclusion of each semester and must be paid in full to resume classes the following semester.